zkpersona/noir-jwt/README.md

 Available Functions:

 - `verify_jwt` - Verifies a fixed array JWT with a secret key and returns the boolean value.
-- `verify_jwt_var` - Verifies a vector JWT with a secret key and returns the boolean value.
+- `verify_jwt_var` - Verifies a vector JWT with a vector secret key and returns the boolean value.

 ## Installation